 (FYI, this was a rhetorical question.
 I’m assuming you want that!)

 Okay, I am very much aware that everyone has different goals and possibilities in their current situation.
-That’s why we are going into 4 different money saving challenges for 2020.
+That’s why we are going into 4 different money saving challenges for this year.

 The money of money you will save in 52 weeks depends on the money saving challenge that you pick.
 At the end you will have: